Doc Medich

-George Francis "Doc" Medich (born December 9, 1948) is an American former professional baseball player who pitched in the Major Leagues from 1972 to 1982.
+George Francis "Doc" Medich (born December 9, 1948) is an American former professional baseball player, and medical doctor.
+He pitched in the Major Leagues from 1972 to 1982.
 He was a medical student at the University of Pittsburgh School of Medicine, and acquired the nickname "Doc" during his early baseball career.
+He acquired his MD from the University of Pittsburgh School of Medicine in 1977, and he practiced medicine after his baseball career ended at the end of the 1982 season.

 Early years

 While in college, Medich (of Serbian descent) pitched for the Pitt baseball team and played tight end on the Pittsburgh Panthers football team.

 Professional career

 Draft and minors

 Medich was drafted by the New York Yankees in the 30th round of the 1970 Major League Baseball draft, and spent three seasons as a starting pitcher in their farm system, going 21–13 over that span with a 2.27 ERA.